 With the headquarters of the European Union and the European Commission residing here, Brussels is a city of dominant international standing.
-This is a fascinating hub for your pupils to visit, and a place where they’ll undoubtedly gain a greater understanding of global politics and business.
+This is a fascinating hub for your pupils to visit on a business studies tour, and a place where they’ll undoubtedly gain a greater understanding of global politics and business.
 NST can arrange everything your group will need - and at great group prices too!

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.

 |1||Morning flight from Ireland||National Bank of Belgium Museum, check into accommodation||Guided city tour by night|

 |Afternoon||National Bank of Belgium Museum, check into accommodation|

 |Afternoon||Return flight to Ireland|

 On-tour support includes...

 - Services of a See Off Representative at your departure airport

 Additional on-tour support available...